ConcernedCitizen2025/Project2025-Assistant/_organizations/the-leadership-institute-li.md

 - **Colleen Bohannon:** Director of Programs, manages LI’s various training programs to ensure they meet the institute’s educational goals.

 ## Connections to Trump
 The Leadership Institute has notable connections to the Trump administration and broader conservative movements.
 It is a member of the advisory board of Project 2025, a plan aimed at reshaping the federal government under a potential second Trump presidency.
-Morton C. Blackwell has been involved in conservative circles and has had interactions with Trump affiliates, although direct involvement in the Trump administration is limited.
+However, Trump himself has denied direct involvement with Project 2025 and has distanced his campaign from it despite previously supporting the Heritage Foundation and its influence on conservative policies&#8203;:contentReference[oaicite:0]{index=0}&#8203;:contentReference[oaicite:1]{index=1}.

 ## Concerns
 - **Political Bias:** As a conservative organization, LI’s programs and publications may reflect a strong ideological bias, raising questions about the objectivity of its training and reporting.